openstack-archive/swift-specs/specs/in_progress/erasure_coding.rst

 3.3.3 **Proxy Server**

-At this point in time it doesn't not appear that any major refactoring is required to accommodate EC in the proxy, however that doesn't mean that its not a good opportunity to review what options might make sense right now.
+Early on it did not appear that any major refactoring would be needed to accommodate EC in the proxy, however that doesn't mean that its not a good opportunity to review what options might make sense right now.
 Discussions have included: